bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 of us.
 He was also a coward and weakling.
 On one occasion, when forced to defend himself, Bjorn ran.
 It's better to be beaten up than to run.
 You will cower through life if you don't learn this early on.
 I both admired and detested Bjorn.
-When he wanted something from you, he could make you forget all his duplicitous shit and be an exemplary friend.
+When he wanted something, he could make you forget his duplicitous shit and be an exemplary friend.
 My feelings about Bjorn oscillated between warmth and wanting to kill and butcher the little fucker.
 You know, normal teenage boy stuff.
-After being caught stealing something that mattered (I don't know what it was), the school notified Bjorn's parents.
+After being caught stealing *something* that mattered (I don't know what it was), the school notified Bjorn's parents.
 I never met his parents, but judging from what happened next, they must have been strict disciplinarians.
 Richard said Bjorn's father severely punished him.
-He was kept out of school for a while, but after returning to the dorm, he left school, checked into a nearby hotel; it was easy for minors to do this in Beirut, and then took a lethal dose of sleeping pills.
+He was kept out of school for weeks, but after returning to the dorm, he left school, checked into a nearby hotel; it was easy for minors to do this in Beirut, and then took a lethal dose of sleeping pills.
 [Bjorn was fifteen years